bprovanbessell/SATfeatPy/documentation/features.md

 ### Features from Structure features for SAT instances classification (Ansotegui)
 4 structure features
-- d: fractal dimension for VIG (_vig_d_poly_)
-- d_b: fractal dimension for CVIG (_cvig_db_poly_)
 - alpha_v: powerlaw exponent (_variable_alpha_)
 - Q: modularity (for VIG) (_vig_modularity_)
+- - d: fractal dimension for VIG (_vig_d_poly_)
+- d_b: fractal dimension for CVIG (_cvig_db_poly_)

 A variable incidence graph (VIG): Set of vertexes is the set of boolean variables - weights assigned to edges as follows W(x, y) = sum (1/(c choose 2)) where x and y are an element of c (c is the clause I am assuming)

-Clause variable incidence graph (CVIG): set of vertexes is set of variables and clauses, weight function: w(x, c) = 1/|c| if x elem c
+Clause variable incidence graph (CVIG): Set of vertexes is set of variables and clauses, weight function: w(x, c) = 1/|c| if x elem c
 0 otherwise.
 (signs of literals not considered)

-Scale free structure - power law distribution.
-Estimation computed by method of Maximum likelihood Modularity(Q) of VIG (louvain method) of the best partition.
+- Scale free structure  - power law distribution.
+Estimation computed by method of Maximum likelihood
+- Modularity(Q) of VIG (louvain method) of the best partition.
-Fractal dimensions of VIC and CVIG - computed by interpolating log N(r) vs log r, as N(r) ~ r^-d.
+- Fractal dimensions of VIG and CVIG - computed by interpolating log N(r) vs log r, as N(r) ~ r^-d.
 N(r) is the estimate of the minimum number of circles with radius r that cover the graph.
 Estimated using the Burning by node degree algorithm.